abhijeetsharma200/OpenCV-Wiki/Intel-OpenVINO-backend.md

-[Intel's Deep Learning Inference Engine](https://software.intel.com/inference-engine-devguide) (DL IE) is a part of [Intel&reg; OpenVINO&trade; toolkit](https://software.intel.com/openvino-toolkit).
+[OpenVINO&trade; Runtime](https://software.intel.com/inference-engine-devguide) is a part of [Intel&reg; OpenVINO&trade; toolkit](https://software.intel.com/openvino-toolkit).
 You can use it as a computational backend for OpenCV deep learning module.

-To use OpenCV with Inference Engine, choose one of the options:
+To use OpenCV with OpenVINO&trade; Runtime, choose one of the options:
-* [Intel&reg; OpenVINO&trade; toolkit](#intel-openvino-toolkit) - includes ready to use build of OpenCV
+* [Intel&reg; OpenVINO&trade; toolkit](#intel-openvino-toolkit) - includes ready to use build of OpenCV.
+  This option is applicable for Intel&reg; OpenVINO&trade; before 2022.1.1 release.
+Since 2022.1.1 release Intel&reg; OpenVINO&trade; does not include OpenCV.
 * [OpenCV+OpenVINO Windows package (community version)](#opencvopenvino-windows-package-community-version)
 * [Build from source](#build-opencv-from-source)
   * [Linux](#linux)